-Section 1003.6 Clothes washer discharge interceptor, is amended as follows:
+Section 1003.6 Clothes washer discharge interceptor, is amended as follows and all other text remains as written:

 1003.6 Clothes washer discharge interceptor.
 Clothes washers shall discharge through an interceptor that is provided with a wire basket or similar device, removable for cleaning, that prevents passage into the drainage system of solids 1⁄2 inch (12.7 mm) or larger in size, string, rags, buttons or other materials detrimental to the public sewage system.
 A professional engineer may design for specific operational requirements; however, the plans must be submitted with a professional engineer's seal for approval.
 The design shall be based on a 12-minute retention time.